Andrei15193/EmbeddedResourceBrowser/readme.md

 ----

 The library is rather small and provides a directory-like structure for browsing embedded resources.
 You can load resources in multiple ways depending on how you wish to use them in your application.
-Before detailing each approach it is important to note that embedded resources in .NET assemblies use the `.` character as a delimiter for directories.
+Before detailing each approach it is important to note that embedded resources in .NET assemblies use the `.` character as a separator for directories.
 This can be a bit confusing because we can add the `.` in the name of a directory or a file and there will be absolutely no difference of having a directory structure or using `.` in the name.
 For instance the following two resources are identical and the compiler will issue an error indicating this.

 ```